JoRro0/SK16_Auto/README.md

 ## Test activities performed with Selenium 4.25 and TestNG 10 Java unit framework:
 List of the test cases.
 - Registration feature
-    - Verify user cn registered in the system with valid data
-    - Verify user cannot register in the system with invalid data
+    - Verify user can register with valid data

 - Login feature
-    - Verify already registered user can successfully login in the system
-    - Verify already registered user can NOT successfully login in the system  with WRONG PASSWORD
+    - verify user cannot log in with wrong username
-    - Verify already registered user can NOT successfully login in the system  with WRONG USERNAME
+    - verify user cannot log in with wrong password
-    - Verify already registered user can NOT successfully login in the system  with NO CREDENTIALS
+    - verify the user can log in with valid credentials

 - Post feature
     - Verify  user can create a new post
+    - verify user can change post status from Public to Private
     - Verify user can delete a post

-- Profile feature
-  - Verify use can upload profile picture

 - End to end scenario
   - Registration - Login - Profile - Post